Edinburgh Rugby: Under Andy Robinson: 2007–2009

 Following the return to SRU control, the club coach Lynn Howells was dismissed.
 The SRU's Head of Player Development was appointed interim coach and Nic Cartwright was appointed as chief executive.
-Former British and Irish Lions captain Gavin Hastings was subsequently appointed as chairman, stating his "desire and passion to see this game and this club grow".
+Former British & Irish Lions captain Gavin Hastings was subsequently appointed as chairman, stating his "desire and passion to see this game and this club grow".
 The proposed signing of Stephen Larkham fell through after the SRU was unable to honour the terms of the agreement.
 This was seen as a disappointment, because the signing had been considered a coup for the beleaguered SRU when it was initially announced.

 Following an application process, it was announced on 1 October 2007 that Andy Robinson, the former England head coach, would become the club's new head coach.
 Edinburgh showed progress under Robinson and performed well at home in the Heineken Cup, posting wins against Leinster and Leicester Tigers and a narrow loss to Toulouse, earning a bonus point.
 Following disappointing performances by Scotland in the 6 Nations, and Robinson co-coaching Scotland A, there were rumours of Robinson taking a post within the Scotland set-up after helping Edinburgh to climb to 3rd in the Celtic League.

 This progress, however, was counter-pointed by some disappointing results including being shut out by Cardiff Blues at Murrayfield and losing the 1872 Challenge Cup on aggregate to rivals Glasgow Warriors.

 On 26 December 2008, a new home record attendance of 12,534 saw the game against Glasgow Warriors.
 In the 2008–09 season Edinburgh reached their highest position finishing in second place behind Munster.

 Andy Robinson left in 2009 to take up the position of head coach of the Scottish national side.
 Rob Moffat took over at Edinburgh.
 Michael Bradley was the new manager from 2011 to 2012.